 Any of the internal nodes can be pinged

 From here on it might be possible to do some advanced hacking.
-The insmod command is available that can be used to load kernel modules.
+The insmod command is available, which can be used to load kernel modules.

 Hackers would like to make a remote router forward a copy of all network traffic to their own machine so that information can be stolen.
 The iptables command is available and can be used to do this.

-It would be a good idea to protect your own router from such hack attempts from the internet.
-This can be done by disabling remote logins to telnet, http etc. Login into your configuration page and http://192.168.1.1 and find out how to do that.
+It would be a good idea to protect your own router from such hack attempts.
+This can be done by disabling remote logins to telnet, http, etc. Login into your configuration page and and find out how to do that.

-This hacking technique is not only applicable to just Bsnl routers.
-Other isps like airtel are also using similar routers.
-So it might be possible to try the same thing on them as well.
-Just need to scan the ip range.
+This hacking technique is not just applicable to Bsnl routers.
+Other ISPs like airtelo use similar routers.
+It might be possible to try the same thing on them, you just need to scan the IP range.

-Rest is your creativity.
+The rest is up to your creativity.
 Research and find out what else can be done on such routers.